7 Preventive Maintenance Best Practices

 Prevention is always better than a cure, especially in the case of expensive machines.

-Preventive Maintenance Best Practices in 2020 [An Overview]
+Preventive Maintenance Best Practices [An Overview]

 Preventative maintenance consists of maintenance tasks that are regularly done to prevent equipment failure, bring down overall maintenance costs, and basically retain asset health for longer.